 Here are some additional taxes for small business owners:

-- If your net profit is greater than $400, you must pay SE (Self-employment) taxes.
+- If your net profit is greater than $400, you must pay Self-employment (SE) taxes.
 Use Schedule SE, Self-Employment Tax, to calculate the taxes and report on Form 1040, Schedule 4, Other Taxes.
 The SE tax is a self-employed individual’s equivalent of the payroll taxes withheld by employers.
-If you are self-employed, you must pay your own Social Security and Medicare taxes and you will pay the equivalent of the employee and employer’s share, this is 12.4% for social security tax and 2.9% for Medicare taxes.
-Social Security taxes max out on wages and self-employment taxes of $128,400.
+If you are self-employed, you must pay your own Social Security and Medicare taxes and you will pay the equivalent of the employee and employer’s share, which is 12.4% for social security tax and 2.9% for Medicare taxes.
+Social Security taxes max out on wages and self-employment taxes of $147,000.
 You will still pay Medicare taxes on income greater than this but no social security taxes.